HippoEducation/react-native-dev-test/README.md

  1. Fetch post data from the provided Express API.
  2. Display a list of posts.
 Include the post title, summary, author, and publish date in the list.
  3. The list of posts should be displayed in reverse chronological order.
  4. Also list each unique author.
 Make touching an author filter the list of posts by the selected author.
  5. Make each post in the list touchable.
 When you touch a post, navigate to a new screen showing the formatted post body and title.
+The post body is formatted as Markdown.
  6. Include a way to return to the main screen with posts and authors.
- 7. Include some platform-specific variation between iOS and Android on either the main screen or the post screen.
- 8. Implement tests using Jest for your components.
+ 7. Create a test suite for your components.
 Jest is installed in the Expo project and can be run from the `native/` folder with `yarn test`.
-    We are most interested in your overall approach to testing -- e.g. what you choose to test -- not the exact implementation of your tests.
-If you're new to testing or are having trouble, we'd prefer to see a full suite of dummy tests that outline a good testing strategy than 1 or 2 working tests that don't really test anything of substance.

-The post body is formatted as Markdown and the post screen should use the formatted Markdown.
+You do NOT need to actually implement the tests, just enough description, comments and/or pseudocode to make clear the purpose of each test.
+We're looking to understand how you approach testing and how you think about the failure state of your code.
+We're not interested in making you spend your time struggling with potentially unfamiliar apis for a job application.

 ### (B) Code Review